aont/popen3-cpp/README.md

 cl /EHsc /std:c++20 /I ..\include windows_asio_coroutines.cpp
 ```

+If you prefer a single command to build all samples for your platform, change
+into the `examples/` directory and run `make`, `make linux`, or `make windows`.
+The makefile detects the host platform and selects the appropriate set of
+targets.

 ## Usage highlights

 * Configure each of the child's standard streams independently via